ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Fy9cC870fpM" frameborder="0" allowfullscreen></iframe>
 </div>

 One of the most unique experiences any human could ever witness in a lifetime.
 What does a nuclear meltdown look like?
 Or in our case– what does it sound like!?
-Our [Semifinals Tiebreaker](https://osu.ppy.sh/beatmapsets/2573473#fruits/5729598) gives us the story of radium being created as a direct result of this meltdown with an amazing storyboard, showcasing the results of the meltdown.
-[Mrbinking](https://osu.ppy.sh/users/6492475) implements an abundance of skillsets that get tested throughout every single section of our journey, providing a massive amount of content for anyone who dares to learn more about radium.
+Our [Semifinals tiebreaker](https://osu.ppy.sh/beatmapsets/2573473#fruits/5729598) gives us the story of radium being created as a direct result of this meltdown with an amazing storyboard, showcasing the results of the meltdown.
+[Mrbinking](https://osu.ppy.sh/users/6492475) implements an abundance of skill sets that get tested throughout every single section of our journey, providing a massive amount of content for anyone who dares to learn more about radium.

 ### Finals